Rokeer/aes/README.md

 Attention-based Recurrent neural network for automatic essay scoring

 The code is based keras.
-The keras version is 1.1.1, and theano version is 0.8.2.
+The keras version is 2+, and tensorflow version is 1.4.
+Currently, only hi_LSTM-CNN can work.
+I haven't adapted other models.